Winter White Hamster Environment

 Timothy hay can be given to hamsters as it is soft enough to be safe for cheek pouches and contains high fibre.
 Do not offer other types of hay or straw as these can damage cheek pouches.

 Fluffy bedding is extremely dangerous for hamsters as it can tangle in limbs and causes problems if eaten.
 Recycled shreds of paper or strings are good for nesting.
-You can also buy cotton pods, that provide great fun for hamsters as they have to chew through and release their own bedding.

 Toys and Nests